scivision/mumps/README.md

 * libmumps_common.a (common MUMPS routines)
 * libpord.a  (PORD library)

-If `-DMUMPS_parallel=no` was set, an additional helper library is built in place of linking MPI libraries:
+If `-DMUMPS_parallel=no` was set, additional helper libraries are built in place of linking MPI libraries:

+* libmpiseq_fortran.a
-* libmpiseq.a
+* libmpiseq_c.a

+The libmpiseq.a file isn't used directly by this project, but it for compatibility with other build systems that may expect a libmpiseq file.

 These libraries can be linked into C, C++, Fortran, etc. programs, or even be used with appropriate interfaces from [Matlab](./Readme_matlab.md) and Python
 [PyMUMPS](https://pypi.org/project/PyMUMPS/)